thornhillcody/bloodpoints/README.md

-Get quick virgin blood points!
+A utility to help mitigate the monotony of daily physical activity reporting!<br>

-To get started, make a .env file with your username and password like so:
+To get started, make a .env file with your username and password, as well as the url for the website where the blood points are harvested like so:
-VIRGIN_USER=yourusername
-VIRIGN_PASS=yourpassword
+<br>BLOOD_USER=yourusername
+<br>BLOOD_PASS=yourpassword
+<br>BLOOD_URL=url_for_blood_points